MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/http-stack.md

 ---
-title: "HttpClient Stack and SSL/TLS Implementation Selector for iOS/macOS"
+title: "HttpClient and SSL/TLS Implementation Selector for iOS/macOS"
-description: "The HttpClient Stack and SSL/TLS Implementation Selector determines the HttpClient and SSL/TLS implementation that will be used by your Xamarin iOS, tvOS, or macOS app." ms.prod: xamarin ms.assetid: 12101297-BB04-4410-85F0-A0D41B7E6591
+description: "The HttpClient stack and SSL/TLS implementation selector determines the HttpClient and SSL/TLS implementation that will be used by your Xamarin iOS, tvOS, or macOS app." ms.prod: xamarin ms.assetid: 12101297-BB04-4410-85F0-A0D41B7E6591
 author: asb3993
 ms.author: amburns
 ms.date: 04/20/2018
 ---

-# HttpClient Stack and SSL/TLS Implementation Selector for iOS/macOS
+# HttpClient and SSL/TLS Implementation Selector for iOS/macOS

 The **HttpClient Implementation Selector** for Xamarin.iOS, Xamarin.tvOS, and Xamarin.Mac controls which `HttpClient` implementation to use.
 You can switch to an implementation that uses iOS, tvOS, or macOS native transports (`NSUrlSession` or `CFNetwork`, depending on the OS).
 The upside is TLS 1.2-support, smaller binaries, and faster downloads; the downside is that it requires the event loop to be running for async operations to be executed.

 Projects must reference the **System.Net.Http** assembly.